cdapio/cdap/docs/developer-guide/source/query.rst

 Connecting to CDAP Datasets using CDAP JDBC driver
 ==================================================
-CDAP provides a JDBC driver to enable integrations with external programs and third party BI tools easier.
+CDAP provides a JDBC driver to make integrations with external programs and third-party BI (business intelligence) tools easier.

 The JDBC driver is a JAR that is bundled with the CDAP SDK.
 You can find it in the ``lib`` directory of your SDK installation at ``lib/co.cask.cdap.explore-jdbc-<version>.jar``.